voto-vote/common/README.md

-# common
+# Common VOTO services

-common golang voto services
+For our backend infrastructure we often use reusable code.
+This code is collected in this repository.